marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   be returned in memory.
 You should instead use ``DEFAULT_PCC_STRUCT_RETURN`` to indicate this.

-.. index:: DEFAULT_PCC_STRUCT_RETURN
+.. macro:: DEFAULT_PCC_STRUCT_RETURN

-MacroDEFAULT_PCC_STRUCT_RETURNDefine this macro to be 1 if all structure and union return values must be in memory.
+  Define this macro to be 1 if all structure and union return values must be in memory.
 Since this results in slower code, this should be defined only if needed for compatibility with other compilers or with an ABI.
   If you define this macro to be 0, then the conventions used for structure and union return values are decided by the ``TARGET_RETURN_IN_MEMORY`` target hook.

   If not defined, this defaults to the value 1.

-.. function:: rtx TARGET_STRUCT_VALUE_RTX(tree fndecl,int incoming)
+.. function:: rtx TARGET_STRUCT_VALUE_RTX (tree fndecl, int incoming)

   This target hook should return the location of the structure value address (normally a ``mem`` or ``reg`` ), or 0 if the address is